allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

     )
 ```

-You can also use [`allennlp-optuna`](https://github.com/himkt/allennlp-optuna) for optimization.
+You can also use [`allennlp-optuna`](https://github.com/himkt/allennlp-optuna) for hyperparameter optimization.
-To use `allennlp-optuna`, you need to define a search space for hyperparameters in JSON.
+After installing `allennlp-optuna`, you need to define a search space for hyperparameters in JSON:

 ```json
 [